coq/ceps/text/separate-compilation.md

 1. Extending the build infrastructure to support `.vi` compilation.
 2. Modifying the implementation of `Require` to search for `.vio` files in addition to `.vo` files.
-For backwards compatibility, we believe it would be important to search for both `.vio` and `.vo` files *simultaneously* rather than first searching for a `.vio` and then for a `.vo` because the later would mean that adding a `.vi` files could change the library that is used.
+For backwards compatibility, we believe it is necessary to search for both `.vio` and `.vo` files *simultaneously* rather than first searching for a `.vio` everywhere and then for a `.vo` everywhere because the later would mean that adding a `.vi` files could change the library that is used.
 3. We believe that the bit-level representation of `.vio` could be the same as `.vo` files, though an alternative would be to leverage the representation of `.vos` files (which might be the same).